shawnmckinney/remote-code-execution-sample/README.md

 Example shows how to use the Java Security Manager to prevent remote code execution exploits.

 ## Java Security Manager
  * Due to the JEP below, the specific solution mentioned here of enabling the Java Security Manager is impracticable.
-However, the ideas here, i.e. employing mandatory access control techniques are still very much applicable to this problem space.
+However, its ideas, i.e. employing mandatory access control techniques are still very much applicable to this problem space.
  * [JEP 411: Deprecate the Security Manager for Removal](https://openjdk.java.net/jeps/411)

 ## Intro to the Problem